GeostatsGuy/GeostatsPyDemos/README.md

 # Cite As:

-Pyrcz, M.J., 2024, GeostatsPyDemos: Well-documented GeostatsPy Python Package for Spatial Data Analytics and Geostatistics Demonstration Workflows Repository (0.0.1).
+Pyrcz, M.J., 2024, GeostatsPyDemos: GeostatsPy Python Package for Spatial Data Analytics and Geostatistics Demonstration Workflows Repository (0.0.1).
 Zenodo.
 TBD

-# Well-documented GeostatsPy Python Package for Spatial Data Analytics and Geostatistics Demonstration Workflows
+# GeostatsPy Python Package for Spatial Data Analytics and Geostatistics Demonstration Workflows

 Often when I use a brandnew Python package I have issues getting started.
 The one thing that I really appreciate is demonstration examples for common workflows with the package!
 So to help folks use GeostatsPy I developed well-documented workflows for all the common workflows that use all the functionality in the GeostatsPy package.
 I hope this is helpful.